 Spending a lot of time on social media and using multiple platforms tend to be associated with the highest risk—and that’s not even including instances of cyberbullying or actual, direct negative experiences.
-Studies in Britain have even linked social media overuse with eating disorders.

 But it’s important to remember: That happy vacation photo doesn’t show how your friend got food poisoning later that night.
 That image of your neighbor who #wokeuplikethis was posted after she chose the most flattering angle and light—and added a filter.
 That new job your buddy is celebrating?
 It came after months of depression and unemployment.